 Since Java version 21, warnings are issued when agents are dynamically loaded into a running JVM and future releases will prohibit dynamic loading by default.
 The dynamic loading of the agents can be disabled after startup with the -XX:-EnableDynamicAgentLoading option.

 The reflection mechanism java.lang.reflect permits the modification of executing code.
 By reflection, existing classes can not only be examined, but also modified.
 These capabilities do not respect any limitations of visibility or the constant property.

+Furthermore, Java provides support for deserialization of data.
+Deserializing data from untrusted sources opens the opportunity for injecting malicious data into the computation.
+Also problematic is the deserialization of data serialized by other versions of the same program.

 6.48.2 Avoidance mechanisms for language users